ibm-cloud-docs/vpc-journey/vpc-onboarding-1-overview.md

 - You are already familar with the concepts introduced in the "Tour {{site.data.keyword.Bluemix_notm}}" videos available on the [Getting Started with {{site.data.keyword.Bluemix_notm}}](https://{DomainName}/cloud/get-started)  page.

-- Access groups will need to be defined so only certain users have the ability to create and manage the VPC network settings (i.e. CIDR ranges, Subnet ACLs rules, etc.).
+- Access groups will need to be defined so only certain users have the ability to create and manage the VPC network settings (i.e. CIDR ranges, Subnet ACL rules, etc.,).

-- You have a networking background and familar with concepts such as IP Addressing, subnets, routing, etc.
+- You have a networking background and familar with concepts such as IP Addressing, subnets, routing, etc.,

 - Focus will be on establishing the underlying network connectivity to support VPC based workloads.